Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Spaces of norms

 which takes $\la\in\R^N$ to the unique norm $\n_{\be,\la}$ that is diagonalized in $(e_i)$ and such that $\|e_i\|_{\bf e,\la}=e^{-\la_i}$.
 The image

 is thus the set of norms that are diagonalized in the given basis $\be$, and is called an \emph{apartment} (or \emph{flat}) of $\cN^\diag(V)$.
-By definition, $\cN^\diag(V)=\bigcup_\be\A_\be$, and the Goldman-Iwahori metric $\dGI$ can then be characterized as follows.
+By definition, $\cN^\diag(V)=\bigcup_\be\A_\be$, and the Goldman--Iwahori metric $\dGI$ can then be characterized as follows.